ploomber/contributing/drafts/notebook-testing/post.md

 ---
-title: Testing Jupyter notebooks
+title: Testing Jupyter Notebooks
 ---

 ## Introduction

-* notebooks have a reputation for not being production-friendly
+If you’re in the data space, you’ll likely use Jupyter notebooks the most from your developer toolbox.
+However, notebooks do have a reputation of not being "production-friendly".
+So how do you go from development-friendly to production-friendly notebooks?

-* code is as robust as its testing suite is, doesn't matter if it's a notebook, script, function, class
+As a developer, testing your code—from modular units like classes and functions to larger scripts and notebooks—is important.
+Writing robust test suites for your notebooks can take them a step closer to production.

-* if we test notebooks, there's no reason not to ship them to production
+In this guide, we’ll go over four approaches for testing Jupyter notebooks.
+We’ll enumerate the advantages and limitations of each approach, along with the open-source tool recommendations to implement each of the approaches.

-* here I'll go over four approaches for testing jupyter notebooks. pros, cons and open-source tools to implement each approach
+By the end of this tutorial, you'll have learned enough to start testing your Jupyter notebooks.
+Let's dive in!

 ## Smoke Testing